pgrimaud/hacktoberfest-2019/README.md

 - Pull requests can be made in any GitHub-hosted repositories/projects (this one i.e.)
 - Sign up anytime between October 1 and October 31.

 This year, the first **50,000** participants who successfully complete the challenge will earn a T-shirt.
+So be fast !

 ### Example